 Accomplishment and mastery

 Personal trainers will feel accomplishment and mastery.
-They will use their skills and knowledge regularly and will often see results from their advice and work in a very short space of time.
+They will use their skills and knowledge regularly and will often see results from their advice in a very short space of time.
 On top of this, personal trainers will also feel the accomplishment that their clients feel when they meet their goals.

 Meaning and contribution

-As perviously mentioned, the work of fitness professionals is crucial to reducing the obesity crisis and encouraging people to live healthier and happier lives.
+As previously mentioned, the work of fitness professionals is crucial to reducing the obesity crisis and encouraging people to live healthier and happier lives.
 Due to this, there is high meaning and contribution to the work of a personal trainer.